Published on May 10, 2025 4 min read

 Solution:

-• Foster close collaboration between IT departments and business units to develop AI applications collaboratively.
+• Encourage close partnerships between IT departments and business units during all phases of application development.

-• Align departmental priorities with shared AI adoption goals through strategic planning.
+• Align departmental goals with shared AI adoption priorities through strategic planning.

 7. Addressing Cost Concerns